TwoBitAlchemist/NeoAlchemy/source/index.rst

 NeoAlchemy
 ##########

-NeoAlchemy is a SqlAlchemy-like tool for working with the Neo4J graph database in Python.
+NeoAlchemy is a microframework for working with the Neo4J graph database inspired by SqlAlchemy.
 It is intended to be very easy to use, and intuitively familiar to anyone who has used SqlAlchemy and/or the Cypher Query Language.

 NeoAlchemy is built on top of the Neo4J Bolt driver and only supports Neo4J 3.0+ connected over the Bolt protocol.
 It supports Python 2.7 and 3.3+.